darkygithub/3kh0-x.github.io/README.md

 ## Host the website

-You can host our website on a cloud hosting solution like Replit or Render here.
-If you're unsure on what this does, use our own site, or find one someone else is hosting. <br>
+You can host our website on a cloud hosting solution like Vercel.
+Any other hosting solutions are not officially supported and support will not be provided for <br>

 [![Deploy with Vercel - Official](https://binbashbanana.github.io/deploy-buttons/buttons/remade/vercel.svg)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fvivanetwork%2Fwebsite-x)